 Far infrared, which is by far the most common type used in commercial infrared saunas, helps pull toxins from the body and lower blood pressure.

 Each type of infrared sauna comes with its own unique set of health benefits, and one isn’t necessarily better or worse than another.
-However, exposing yourself to all three types will clearly offer the most comprehensive health benefits, hence why many healing practitioners now encourage their patients to use or invest in a 3-in-1 full-spectrum infrared sauna.
+However, exposing yourself to all three types will clearly offer the most comprehensive health benefits, hence why many healing practitioners now encourage their patients to use or invest in a 3-in-1 full-spectrum infrared sauna such as ours.

 Infrared Saunas vs. Traditional Saunas: What’s the Difference?

 The most noteworthy differences between an infrared sauna and a traditional sauna have to do with temperature and heating method.
 A traditional sauna uses convection heat, much like the stove in your kitchen, to warm the body from the outside.
 It typically does so at higher temperatures around 185 degrees Fahrenheit (85 degrees Celcius).
 Many people find traditional saunas to be too hot and drying, making them intolerable to sit in for longer than just a few minutes.